 Dempster organisational chart (pdf 237kb opens in new window)

-Meetings of the board take place four times a year however, should the need arrive extra meetings can be added.
-The next meeting is Tuesday 17th January 2017 at 2pm.
+Meetings of the board take place four times a year, however, should the need arrive extra meetings can be added.
+The next meeting is Monday 22 January 2017 at 2pm at:

 Yes.
 Minutes from board meetings are available to view for 12 months following publication.